1981 LSU Tigers football team

 The 1981 LSU Tigers football team represented Louisiana State University (LSU) as a member of the Southeastern Conference (SEC) during the 1981 NCAA Division I-A football season.
 Led by second-year head coach Jerry Stovall, the Tigers compiled an overall record of 3–7–1, with a mark of 1–4–1 in conference play, and finished eighth in the SEC.

 Their 3–7–1 record was their worst since going 3–7 in Paul Dietzel's second season of 1956.
 This mark for futility has been surpassed twice, 2–9 in 1992 and 3–8 in 1999.

 LSU opened its season before Labor Day for the first time in school history, moving its game vs. Alabama from November 7 to September 5 at the request of ABC, which televised the game nationally in prime time.
 It was Crimson Tide coach Bear Bryant's last visit to Tiger Stadium.

 The Tigers' second game, a 27–9 loss at Notre Dame, was Gerry Faust's inaugural outing as Fighting Irish coach.
 LSU returned to South Bend four years later and defeated Notre Dame 10–7 in what turned out to be Faust's last game at Notre Dame Stadium.

 LSU's 48–7 loss to in-state rival Tulane was its second largest margin of defeat in the series, eclipsed only by a 46–0 shutout at home in 1948.

+Following the season, Stovall fired defensive coordinator Greg Williams.
+Defensive line coach Pete Jenkins was promoted to coordinator.

-Dietzel was fired as LSU's athletic director on February 5, 1982 after LSU chancellor James Wharton learned of gross financial mismanagement within the athletic department.
+Dietzel was fired as LSU's athletic director on February 5, 1982 after Chancellor James Wharton learned of gross financial mismanagement within the athletic department.
+Bob Brodhead was hired from the Miami Dolphins as his successor on June 1.